Jamie Uys: Early life

 Before his foray into film, Uys was a mathematics teacher in his hometown of Boksburg.

 He then married Hettie, a fellow mathematics teacher, and the couple started farming and opening trading posts along the Palala River.

 He was later appointed local magistrate and Justice of the Peace.
 In an interview, he stated, "Every Tuesday I crossed the wildest country and swam through rivers to get to the police post where I could hold court".

 Career

+During his career he directed 24 films and owned a company with South African film producer Tommie Meyer.

 He made his debut as a film director in 1951 with the Afrikaans-language film Daar doer in die bosveld.
-He directed 24 films.
-He founded a company with Tommie Meyer but later they split up.

-Uys received the 1981 Grand Prix at the Festival International du Film de Comedie of Vevey for The Gods Must Be Crazy, and in 1974 he received the Hollywood Foreign Press Association award for best documentary for Animals Are Beautiful People.